sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 If the last option is chosen, the maximum amount of advantage is given, causing a flip-3-take-best flip.
-In this particular situation, the GM must choose to give advantage to the Hack and Slash move or to the Goreography move.
+In this particular situation, the GM must choose to give advantage to the Mix It Up move or to the Goreography move.
 Even though Goreography has a maximum Move Level of "expert", using a point from the *Good Bank* always gives you a flip-3-take-best flip.